billthefarmer/editor/README.md

 ### Highlight syntax
-If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Swift, CSS or HTML file, the keywords, classes comments, strings, etc will be highlighted.
+If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Swift, CSS, HTML or Markdown file, the keywords, classes comments, strings, etc will be highlighted.
 See [Syntax Highlighting](Syntax.md).

 ### Extended selection